Private Consultant Psychiatrist

 I contributed to this health article on alcohol published in the Daily Mail Online Health on 10th August 2017: "Are YOU drinking too much?
 Answer these 10 questions to find out: Experts reveal the classic warning signs you've become dependent on booze".

 I was involved in the BBC Northern Ireland documentary "Life and Death on Heroin" broadcast in March 2019, which looked at the horrors of heroin addiction, its successful acute treatment, and long-term recovery.

-I am honoured to be the voluntary Consultant clinical supervisor for Reclaim Life in Leighton Buzzard, Bedfordshire, a successful and growing charity providing five free life coaching sessions based on the simple and effective Human Givens approach.
-All life coaches are volunteers receiving training and supervision with my guidance and support.
+I am honoured to be the clinical consultant supervisor for the charity Reclaim Life in Leighton Buzzard, Bedfordshire.
+They provide five free life coaching sessions based on the simple and effective Human Givens approach to recovery.
+All life coaches are volunteers receiving training and monthly supervision with my guidance and support since 2014.

-I am a member of the Royal College of Psychiatrists (RCPsych), Human Givens Institute (HGI), British Medical Association (BMA), British Neuro Psychiatric Association (BNPA), British Association for Psychopharmacology (BAP), The Medical Council on Alcohol (MCA), Faculty of Medical Leadership and Management (FMLM), and Medical Cannabis Clinicians Society (MCCS).
+I am a member of the Royal College of Psychiatrists (RCPsych), Human Givens Institute (HGI), British Medical Association (BMA), British Neuro Psychiatric Association (BNPA), The Medical Council on Alcohol (MCA), and Medical Cannabis Clinicians Society (MCCS).

 Recognised Health Care Provider

 I am recognised by CIGNA, PruHealth, and Western Provident Association (WPA) as a private healthcare provider.
-However, the vast majority of our private patients are self-referring and self-paying.
+Please discuss with your insurance provider about private referral and treatment with us, which we would be happy to support if needed.

 BSc (Hons) - Bachelor of Neuroscience with Basic Medical Sciences, UCL, UK, 1995